 (╕ \t:+ ) means that \1 will search for the ╕, which is in between the last synonym and the first example sentence, since all the synonyms have been used for sentence generation in the first regex algorithm. \1 collects the ╕, the whitespace, the one or more tabs followed by the one or more colons, followed by a whitespace.

-([^\n\t]+♪) means that \2 will start after the colon in \1 and collect everything that is not an end of line, nor a tab, one or more times, then it will collect the ta ♪.
-In other words, \2 will collect the first example sentence on the line in addition to the ta ♪.
+([^\n\t]+♪) means that \2 will start after the colon in \1 and collect everything that is not an end of line, nor a tab, one or more times, then it will collect the character ♪.
+In other words, \2 will collect the first example sentence on the line in addition to the character ♪.

-([^\n]*) means that \3 will collect everything in between the ta ♪ in \2 and the ti-ti ♫ in \4, although it is very likely that \3 will be empty on most lines.
+([^\n]*) means that \3 will collect everything in between the character ♪ in \2 and the character ♫ in \4, although it is very likely that \3 will be empty on most lines.

 (♫) as \4 is self-explanatory. (\t), which is \5 is also self-explanatory and is the tab in between the first two example sentences.